vokator-online/monda_py04_django/02_model_admin/0202en_custom_admin.md

 That line is a bit to unpack.
 So we take `obj`'s `tasks` and order them by `created_at`.
 Then, we take `vaules_list` of `name` field values and make if flat.
 Then slice it to max 3 entries, to avoid extra-long columns (imagine that there can be 1000s of tasks per project).
 And to neatly represent such a values list, we use native Python string `join` method on the semicolon-space separator.

+---

-### Quick Assignemnt
+### Quick Assignemnt 5

 Now for a quick practice, try to make a custom field for a short list of most recent undone tasks.

+---

+## Assignments

+1. Create a few more projects, then a lot more tasks.
+Play with the scenarios.
+If you run out of ideas, you are welcome to just go and talk to everyone else in the group.
+You can make your study plan into a tasks-project, as well as starting a company project, or some software project you have ideas for a long time.
+At least one project should get like 20ish tasks, and there should be over 10 projects, even if some empty.
+We will need this data to play with during next course.

+2. Create more sophisticated administration for your categorized pages.
+Think about what functionality would allow administrator to manage the ever-growing blogging platform?
+How would you filter?
+Is there any field worth making inline editable?
+What statistics of pages could Category admin use?

 #### TODO:
-* run through spelling and gramma, also through ChatGPT for suggestions
+* run through spelling and grammar, also through ChatGPT for suggestions
 * add assignments for the blog project